mDisna/Vibey-Crush/README.md

 - **Cascades**: Trigger chain reactions for bonus points.
 - **Level Up**: Earn enough points to advance levels and expand the board.
 - **No Moves Left**: Game ends when no valid match is possible.
+- **Use Shuffles**: If you have a shuffle available on game over, you can shuffle the board and keep playing.